Asian Small Business Expo Key Takeaways

 - Direct Message.
 Look in the about section on their YouTube page and most influencers will have contact information.

 Q. How did you raise funds to start your business?

 Mylen: Programs that assist manufacturers entrepreneurs is a program the Mayor created called: “Make It In LA.”
 For more information on the program check out their website here.

 To find out more information on Lay Bare salon service check out their website here.

-For more information on Cropsticks the eco-friendly bamboo chopsticks check out their website here.
+For more information visit Cropsticks, the eco-friendly bamboo chopsticks website.

-ChocoVivo handcrafted chocolates and holiday gift specials information can be found on their website here.
+Read more information on ChocoVivo handcrafted chocolates and holiday gift specials on their website.

-Lastly, don’t forget to check out the Asian Pacific Islanders Small Business Program.
-If you want more information on their small business classes and annual expo check out their website here.
+Lastly, don’t forget to check out the Asian Pacific Islanders Small Business Program for more information on their small business classes and annual business expo.